Deadly Weapon: Production

+Michael Miner wrote the film as an "anti-weapons" film and wrote the film with specific intent on reaching a younger audience.

 RoboCop creator Michael Miner was invited by Charles Band to create a sequel to the 1978 film Laserblast, which was also produced by Band, in August 1986.
 Miner at this time worked as second unit director on RoboCop set.
 Although planned as a sequel to Laserblast, while writing the script - and partially due to financial constraints-, Band and Miner decided to make an original film, based on the central idea.
 Adapted from a story by George Lafia.

-Deadly Weapon was filmed during May and June 1987.
+Deadly Weapon was filmed from May through June of 1987 in and around Southern California.
+According to Miner, he consulted with a physicist to get their opinion on whether the ray gun in the film looked plausible.
+Due to the film's low budget Miner made the film more character focused rather than effects focused comparing the final film to a mixture of Badlands by way of WarGames.

 Reception

 Creature Feature found the movie to be unusually sensitive for a Charles Band production, giving the movie 3.5 out of 5 stars.
 The review praised the subtle handling of the theme of teen suicide as well its addressing the problems of growing up in a dysfunctional family.

 Awards

 Rodney Eastman was nominated for a Saturn Award best performance by a young actor.